Kabucho27/DNS-Spoofing-Detection-and-Prevention-/README.md

 ;---PTR Record IP address to HostName
 ```
 ### Step 7: Edit the named.conf.options file to add the forwader
-This is the ip address of our domain name server:
 ```
+//This is the ip address of our domain name server:

 	server{
 		172.20.10.2;
 	}
 ```
 ### Step 8: Add the resolving IP address in the the resolv file
-Resolve file is: /etc/conf.resolv
-Add nameserver for resolving and the slave address:
 ```
-nameserver 172.20.10.2
-nameserver 172.20.10.4
+//Resolve file is: /etc/conf.resolv
+//Add nameserver for resolving and the slave address: nameserver 172.20.10.2 nameserver 172.20.10.4
 ```